To fulfil our charitable mission and purpose of the Swisscross foundation, five areas of activity and funding have been defined:

 Frontline Health Care

-In partnership with the International Committee of the Red Cross (ICRC), the core program will create a system for bringing world-class experts closer to the front lines to provide essential, specialist care and mentoring for junior personnel.
+In collaboration with the International Committee of the Red Cross (ICRC), the core program will support their Weapons Traumatology and Training Centre (WTTC) by bringing world-class experts closer to the front lines to provide essential, specialist care and mentoring for junior personnel.

 Mentorship and Training